grafana/loki/docs/sources/configuration/_index.md

 ## server_config

-The `server_config` block configures the HTTP and gRPC server of the launched service(s):
+The `server_config` block is defined within the `server` section.
+It configures the HTTP and gRPC server communication of the launched service(s).

 ```yaml
 # HTTP server listen host